ark1375/PyCourse/README.md

 #### Primitive Data Types

 There are four primitive datatypes in python.
-However it can be extended to more than xxxx.
+However it can be extended to more than ten types.

 - __Integer__: Integer numbers in python.
 Recognized by `class int`.
 You can convert other _permiited_ data types to integer using `int()` function.
 - __Float__: Numbers with decimal points in python.
 Recognized by `class float`.
 You can convert other _permiited_ data types to float using `float()` function.